4 min read

 The support you need

 LHP Engineering Solutions is a technology integrator and engineering services provider in the transportation industry.
-Founded in 2001, LHP provides expertise on topics including ADAS, electrification, connectivity, and associated standards.
-Using a bottom-up approach, we will work with you to ensure you’re interpreting and implementing the standards correctly and efficiently.
+Founded in 2001, LHP provides expertise in ADAS, electrification, connectivity, and associated standards.
+Using a bottom-up approach, we will work with you to ensure you interpret and implement the standards correctly and efficiently.
 We have a clear understanding of how to manage and map standards requirements into the workflow processes you will need.

 LHP is committed to creating a safe automotive landscape by delivering state-of-the-art training, hands-on consulting and implementation, dedicated on-site resources, technology solutions, and engineering services built on the latest industry standards and best practices.